Unification of Moldova and Romania: Romania

 A poll conducted in November–December 2010 and extensively analyzed in the study The Republic of Moldova in the Romanian public awareness (Republica Moldova în conștiința publică românească) addressed the issue of reunification.

 A similar survey carried out in Romania in June 2012 by the Romanian Centre of Strategic Studies showed the following results:

 According to a poll conducted by the Romanian Institute for Evaluation and Strategy (IRES) on 29 November 2013, 76% of Romanians agree with the union of Romania and Moldova, while only 18% oppose a possible union.

 A poll by INSCOP, conducted between 9–14 July 2015, asked about the unification by 2018.

+A poll conducted by Avangarde in 2023, on 850 people, showed the next results:

 Impact of a unification scenario

 The Republic of Moldova would bring an addition of 2.6 million inhabitants and an increase in Gross Domestic Product (GDP) of US$12.7 billion (4.8% of Romania's GDP) to Romania.
+If two countries were unified, its area will be 272241 km2, and it will be the 75th largest country in the world.
 However, GDP per capita would fall to $14,400, as the current Romanian GDP per capita is estimated at US$15,980, while the Moldovan GDP per capita stands at US$3,700.
 It is estimated that unification would cost US$10 billion, that Moldova would be able to cover a US$1.5 billion, and that Romania would have to cover the US$8.5 billion difference.
 It has been proposed that the European Union would cover part of the cost.

 If Moldova decided to unite with Romania, the status of Gagauzia, a "national-territorial autonomous unit" of Moldova with three official languages (Romanian, Gagauz, and Russian), would be unclear.
 While the autonomy of Gagauzia is guaranteed by the Moldovan constitution and regulated by the 1994 Gagauz Autonomy Act, the laws of Romania do not permit ethnic-based territorial autonomy and any other official language than Romanian.
-The selection of a capital city would also be in question.

 When it comes to Transnistria, a non-recognised self-proclaimed state with three official languages (Moldovan, Russian, and Ukrainian), it is not clear what would happen upon unification.
 In fact, the popularity of unification idea contributed to the outbreak of the Transnistria War in 1992, when Transnistria declared independence from Moldova.
 The UN still recognizes Transnistria as part of Moldova.
 One version of the unification proposal would exclude Transnistria.

+Culture

+While there are some differences to the Romanian and Moldovan culture, there are some similarities.
+The Moldovan cuisine is also very similar to those of Romania.
+Romanian media and Moldovan media are similar too.
+The currency of both these two countries are named leu, with Romanian leu and Moldovan leu.